jax-parker/rock-paper-scissors-lizard-spock/README.md

 The html,css and javaScript code was learned from the Code Institute Full Stack Software Developer Course and by practising the Love Maths project.
 * Help with general questions: [StackOverFlow](https://stackoverflow.com/)
 * Help with syntax building: [W3Schools](https://https://www.w3schools.com/)
+* Help with debugging the Play Again button was given from Josh in Code Institute Student Support.

 ### Content
 The content of this software was created by Jakki Parker.

 ### Media
-The images used in this video are under free license from the websites stated.
+The images used in this video are under free license from the websites stated in the Imagery Section.
+[Imagery]#Imagery

 ### Acknowledgements
 Thanks you to my Mentor, Ronan McClelland for providing sound advice and extra resouces to enable me to solidify JavaScript.<br>